Help us build thriving communities, by design. See all current opportunities below.

-Join the Neighborhood Design Center team as we support low-moderate income communities in our jurisdictions by linking them with professional design and planning services.
-In collaboration with neighborhood groups, local government agencies and fellow nonprofits, we support locally driven initiatives for neighborhoods pursuing improved quality of life within their built environments.
+Join the Neighborhood Design Center team as we collaborate with neighborhood groups, local government agencies and fellow nonprofits to support locally driven initiatives for neighborhoods pursuing equitable quality of life improvements within their built environments.

 Being part of our organization means being part of a growing field.
-NDC’s impact and thought leadership have been recognized on local, regional, and national levels by partners and funders that include the Deutsch Foundation, Bloomberg Philanthropies, Gehl Institute, Surdna Foundation, Enterprise Community Partners, Prince George’s County Department of Housing and Urban Development, Baltimore City Department of Housing and Community Development, Baltimore Office of Sustainability, Prince George’s County Department of the Environment, and Prince George’s County Department of Public Works and Transportation.
+NDC’s impact and thought leadership have been recognized on local, regional, and national levels by partners and funders that include the Bloomberg Philanthropies, Gehl Institute, The National Endowment for the Arts, Enterprise Community Partners, Baltimore City Department of Housing and Community Development, Baltimore Development Corporation, and Prince George’s County’s Department of Housing and Community Development, Department of the Environment, and County Department of Public Works and Transportation.

 Corps Members are full time volunteers for one year, who are paid a stipend and health benefits to cover living expenses.
 These positions are offered through partnerships with a range of Volunteer Corps programs that match talented service-minded individuals with nonprofit organizations.